 In this paper, we examine whether divergence of opinion is priced at a premium or a discount.
 We find a positive and significant association between future stock returns and divergence of opinion among investors.
-We interpret this to be consistent with the prediction of models of Williams (1977), Mayshar (1983), Merton (1987) and Varian (1985), and Epstein and Wang (1994), that divergence of opinion represents risk.
-Our results are robust to the severity of alternative short-sale constraints.
+We interpret this to be consistent with the predictions of models of Williams (1977), Mayshar (1983), Merton (1987), Varian (1985), and Epstein and Wang (1994) that divergence of opinion represents risk.
+Our results are robust to the severity of alternative shortsale constraints.